mariown/C241-PS439_Sano_Bangkit/README.md

 To access screenshoot folder go through this [link](https://drive.google.com/drive/folders/1ClHb-B4q7sGHZnZ8_9BVIgdQAlSHWPl-?usp=sharing)

 ### Demo Video
-See the Sano application demo [belum ada link]().
+See the Sano application demo [here](https://youtu.be/NwIaUjwmBbM?si=W-ZmGaRhqUb6EZsq).
 This video showcases our application's features.

 ### Presentation
 You can watch our team's presentation video and slide by clicking [belum ada link]().